tinykishore/Agri-Inn/README.md

 # Agri-Inn

+:star: **Awarded *Second Runner Up* in CSE Project Show 231 at United International University** :star:

+> **Special thanks and heartfelt gratitude to [Ummay Maria Muna](https://github.com/mariamuna04/) for her unwavering support, invaluable guidance, and constant motivation throughout the project.
+I am truly grateful for the collaborative journey we shared.**

 Welcome to **Agri-Inn**, the next-generation platform revolutionizing livestock farming and farm management.
 Agri-Inn connects farm owners, enthusiasts, and experts, streamlining operations, enabling livestock sales, and fostering a vibrant community.
 Whether you're managing farms, participating in forums, or staying updated on industry news and events, Agri-Inn is your gateway to a sustainable and closely-knit agricultural future.

 ---